Physical Rehabilitation

 Physical Rehabilitation Schedule

-Use this physical rehabilitation schedule after you pet has had one of the following surgeries:
+Use this schedule after the following surgeries:

-â—¼Fracture Repair
+â—¼TPLO â—¼CBLO â—¼MPL â—¼Fracture Repair

-Use this physical rehabilitation schedule after you pet has had the following surgery:
+Use this schedule after the following surgery:

 â—¼FHO